josefondrej/grouperserve/README.md

 Test this URL in your browser:
 `http://localhost:4567/systems`
 You should obtain a list of all provided SwissDRG systems in a JSON array.
-In order for the service to be functional you have to provide the JSON specifications (as provided by SwissDRG AG) for each system in the folder /grouperspecs with the folder names matching the field 'version' as obtained by the above call and stored in grouperspecs/versions.json.

 ## The patient case URL format
 ![the URL patient case format](PatientCase_URL_format.png "The patient case URL format")